triton-IT/triton-pdf-core/README.md

 ## What are the plans for simplypdf-core
 The goal of simplypdf-core is to abstract the more common PDF functionalities.

+Today, simplypdf-core is capable of the following.
-* Create a PDF document.
+* Create a valid PDF 1.7 document.
 * Adding pages.
-* Adding texts.
+* Adding texts in base 14 Adobe fonts.
-* Adding images.
+* Adding non transparent images.
 * Adding lines and curves.

+Future versions will permit to load custom fonts, handle transparent images and different PDF formats, particularly PDF-A.

 Other PDFs capabilities like adding 3d content, videos, etc. will not be implemented.
-Simplypdf-core goal is to be capable to draw anything that can be drawn on a paper page, no more.
+Simplypdf-core goal is to be capable to draw anything that can be drawn on a paper page, no more, but not less.

 You can track advancement of project in a "kanban style" for any version [here](https://github.com/web4enterprise/simplypdf-core/projects).